Seyoung20/TrialTargetLock/README.md

 This is a console-based application requiring a Java environment.

-1.  **Select Goal:** First, the user selects their **desired health goal**.
+1.  **Select Goal:** First, the user selects their **🎯 desired health goal**.
 2.  **Select Food:** After choosing a goal, the system displays food categories, and the user selects a specific item.
 3.  **Custom Food Option:** If the food is not listed, they can use the **Custom Food** option, manually entering the food name and its nutritional values.
-4.  **Analysis and Recommendations:** Once submitted, the system **analyzes** the input and informs the user about the food’s overall healthiness, its safety level, and personalized recommendations on whether it **supports or goes against** their selected goal.
-It also suggests **healthier options**.
+4.  **Analysis and Recommendations:** Once submitted, the system **🔬 analyzes** the input and informs the user about the food’s overall healthiness, its safety level, and personalized recommendations on whether it **✅ supports or ❌ goes against** their selected goal.
+It also suggests **🥕 healthier options**.
-5.  **Motivation:** The **streak tracker** is included to motivate consistency, encouraging users to regularly check their food choices and maintain a long-term healthy lifestyle.
+5.  **Motivation:** The **🔥 streak tracker** is included to motivate consistency, encouraging users to regularly check their food choices and maintain a long-term healthy lifestyle.

 ---